 Criterion 2.12 Culture is respected and valued GSTC Outcome Properties, sites and/or traditions of historical, archaeological, cultural and/or spiritual significance are protected, valued and enhanced, always respecting the intellectual property rights of local and Indigenous communities.
-2.12.1 Cultures are respected and valued and negative impacts on the local culture are minimised.
-2.12.2 Activities for research, management, rescue, enhancement and/or protection of cultural heritage sites, traditions and/or expressions that are of archaeological, historical, cultural and/or sacred importance are supported. ✓

-2.12.3 Historical and archaeological artefacts are not sold, traded or displayed, except as permitted by local and international law. ✓ 2.12.4 International and/or national good practice are followed for the management and promotion of visits to Indigenous communities and culturally or historically sensitive sites to minimise adverse impacts, maximise local benefits and enhance visitor fulfilment. ✓ 2.12.5 Local elements of art and cultural heritage, including vernacular architecture, are valued and incorporated in operations, services, design, decoration, furnishings, cuisine and shops. ✓
+V 2.12.1 Cultures are respected and valued and negative impacts on the local culture are minimised. \checkmark 2.12.2 Local practices, properties, sites and traditions of historical, archaeological, cultural and spiritual significance are protected.
+Activities for research, management, rescue, enhancement and/or protection of cultural heritage sites, traditions and/or cultural expressions are actively supported. \checkmark 2.12.3 Historical and archaeological artefacts are not sold, traded or displayed, except as permitted by local and international law. \checkmark 2.12.4 International and/or national good practice are followed for the management and promotion of visits to Indigenous communities and culturally or historically sensitive sites to minimise adverse impacts, maximise local benefits and enhance visitor fulfilment. \checkmark 2.12.5 Local elements of art and cultural heritage, including vernacular architecture, are valued and incorporated in operations, services, design, decoration, furnishings, cuisine and shops. \checkmark Guidance 2.12.5 The organisation respects and promotes local culture and heritage by incorporating them into its operations and services.
+This can include art forms, crafts, music, dance, rituals, and any other expressions of cultural identity.
+The organisation also acknowledges the importance of intellectual property rights by ensuring that the use of local cultural elements is done in a respectful and responsible manner, with proper acknowledgment and compensation to the local communities.
+The organisation ensures that creations of individuals or groups, such as local communities, ~ referring to cultural expressions and traditional knowledge, are not exploited without permission or fair compensation.

-4.3 Principle 3: Nature and the environment are protected
+5.3 Principle 3: Nature and the environment are protected

-Criterion 3.1 Forests and other ecosystems are not converted GSTC Outcome Activities do not contribute to deforestation or the conversion of forests or other natural ecosystems.
-3.1.1 Primary forests and natural ecosystems are not degraded or converted to other land uses after 31 December 2020.
-3.1.2 Natural forests and ecosystems are not converted to other land uses after 31 December 2020.
+Criterion 3.1 Forests and other ecosystems are not converted GSTC Outcome Activities do not contribute to deforestation or the conversion of forests or other natural ecosystems. ~ 3.1.1 Primary forests and natural ecosystems are not degraded or converted to other land uses after 31 December 2020. \checkmark 3.1.2 Natural forests and ecosystems are not degraded or converted to other land uses after 31 December 2020.
 3.1.3 Where degradation or conversion of forests or other ecosystems has taken place within the previous 10 years, restoration activities are implemented to compensate for ecosystem loss. ~

-Criterion 3.2 Forests and other ecosystems are not converted GSTC Outcome Activities are conducted to avoid degradation and to ensure the resource's long-term productivity. < 3.2.1 Legal requirements related to management and tourism activities in forests and/or other natural ecosystems are complied with. ✓ 3.2.2 Natural resources are managed to ensure long-term conservation of the forests and natural ecosystems used for tourism activities. ~
+Criterion 3.2 Natural forests and other ecosystems are not degraded GSTC Outcome Activities are conducted to avoid degradation and to ensure the resource's long-term productivity.
+V 3.2.1 Legal requirements related to management and tourism activities in forests and/or other natural ecosystems are complied with. \checkmark 3.2.2 Natural resources are managed to ensure long-term conservation of the forests and natural ecosystems used for tourism activities. ~